th3r3dfox/silksong-tracker/docs/overview.md

 ### File Upload

-1. The user uploads a `.dat` save file via the “Upload Save” button or drag-and-drop zone.
+1. The user uploads a `.dat` save file via the "Upload Save" button or drag-and-drop zone.
 2. The file is read using the File API and converted to a `Uint8Array`.
 3. The bytes are passed to the decoder, which returns a JavaScript object.